Shadow of a Cloud

 Each revision of the Black Hawk legend spawned its own revision.
 In 1903 Frank E. Stevens wrote a book to set the record straight—again.
 In place of the noble savage, cruelly wronged, Stevens gave the world a man who was vain, jealous, and untrustworthy, and who had no ambition for his people, only himself.
 By the end of the 20th century, public opinion had swung again.
 Today Black Hawk is romanticized as a freedom fighter, his age’s Che Guevara.
 The baby-boom generation in particular have been drawn to him, seeing in him a fellow anti-establishment rebel who identified with oppressed people of color.
 The blood-thirsty malcontents of the 1830s are now (to quote a State of Illinois Web site) “brave warriors.”

+Probably all those things are true about him.
 So who is the “real” Black Hawk?
-Even Nichols, whose aim was to provide the balanced view, concludes that Black Hawk as was proud, stubborn, could not take advice, was uncooperative and found it difficult to admit mistakes.
+Even Roger L. Nichols, a sympathetic editor whose version of the autobiography appeared in 1999, concludes that Black Hawk as was proud, stubborn, could not take advice, was uncooperative and found it difficult to admit mistakes.
 Perhaps most dangerous in a military leader, Black Hawk believed in fairy tales—about fate's plans for him, about promised alliances with other clans, about the loyalty of his old allies.
 This tendency toward wishful thinking undid him, as it was to undo so many military men.
 In an era in which the fur trade, European diseases, and the resulting increased inter-tribal warfare had unalterably changed the Sauk culture and economy, his “warrior path” proved to be a dead-end.

-There is of course no one truth about the war any more than there is one truth about Black hawk.
+There is of course no one truth about the Black Hawk war any more than there is one truth about Black hawk.
 Certainly the war is understood in very different terms today than it was a century ago.
-Since then the Native American has been transformed in the popular mind from savage to victim.
-Skepticism of government action (learned in Vietnam), the civil rights revolution, the profound ambivalence felt among Illinois’ postwar middle class about their commercial, rootless culture that is the antithesis of Native American ways—these factors shade our opinions as decisively as fear shaded those of the isolated settler in the 1830s.
+Since then, the Native American has been transformed in the popular mind from savage to victim.
+Skepticism of government action (learned from Vietnam), the civil rights revolution, the profound ambivalence felt among Illinois’s postwar middle class about their commercial, rootless culture that is the antithesis of Native American ways—these factors shade our opinions as decisively as fear shaded those of the isolated settler in the 1830s.
 The human taste for simple explanations hasn’t changed, however, and Black Hawk is no more perfectly a hero than he was a savage. ●